genesiscommunitysuccess/docs/docs/03_server/05_access-control/08_authorisation.md

 ## General approach

-On startup, the `GENESIS_AUTH_PERMS` process performs an initial scan of all entities.
+On start-up, the `GENESIS_AUTH_PERMS` process performs an initial scan of all entities.
 For each entity found, it performs authorisation against every user in the system.
 This builds a full map of permissioned users.

 By default, any updates to the entity and the `USER` table will be automatically processed to permission new entities as they are entered into the database.